iamjustanant/UNpositioned/README.md

 - **CLONE**: First time clone from GitHub onto the server, this is to load your files on the server.
 In future, when you push updates, clone will re-downloaded your new files onto the server.
 It is imperative that you re-clone before building.
 - **BUILD**: Will re-clone and build everything from your GitHub repo, and only from the master/main branch.
 This is a hard reset, however, your data will be preserved.
 This includes all data from your database and tables.
-- **START**: Containers not in use will typically be turned off.
-To reboot these containers **WITHOUT REBUILDING**, use this button.
-This will restart your code in the exact same state as you left it, and will not clone or pull any new changes or tamper with data.
-- **STOP**: Will stop containers, but not delete them.
-STOP just turns off your container.
 - **DESTROY**: Will destroy all your containers as well as remove any data associated with them.
 Useful for fresh boot from scratch
 - **Container Information Table**: Will show you the status of all your containers.
 This should tell you if they are on/off.
 Generally, this information is just useful for debugging and for checking any port errors or mismatches, although mostly just useful for TAs.
 - **Logs**: Should give you an idea of what went wrong during deployment.
 This of course will not tell you if something is broken during build time, but only what happened when your code was deployed.